Baked goat cheese appetizer with tomatoes

 Make Ahead Tips

-You can make the tomatoes a couple days in advance.
-Just store them in an airtight container in the refrigerator.
+You can make the tomatoes a 2 days in advance.
+Just let it cool to room temperature before you store them in an airtight container in the refrigerator.
 Then it is simple to assemble and bake the dip while your guests are already at your house.

-Of course you can rewarm it in the oven and serve it as dip again.
-But also repurpose the tomatoes and cheese as pasta sauce!
+You can rewarm it in the oven and serve it as dip again.
+But also repurpose the tomatoes and cheese as pasta sauce.

 Feta pasta was all the rage on TikTok a while ago.
 And you can think of this as the goat cheese version.
-All you have to do is stir the rewarmed tomatoes and goat cheese into hot pasta.
+All you have to do is stir the rewarmed tomatoes and goat cheese into hot pasta in a large bowl.

 Baked Goat Cheese Tomato Dip